 The Strength of Our Stories: Finding Light in the Ruins and Bringing the Gold Home

-Let’s talk about the moments that define us—the ones that don’t show up in a perfect gallery frame, but are etched into the very fabric of who we are.
+I want to talk about the moments that define us—the ones that don’t just sit in a perfect gallery frame but are woven into the very fabric of who we are.

-Last night, standing within the warm embrace of the House of Lucie in Budapest, I felt a profound sense of "becoming."
-Holding the PX3 - Paris Photo Prize Gold Medal wasn't just about professional recognition for me.
-It was a testament to the long, winding, and often difficult journey I’ve traveled as a Hungarian photographer.
+Last night, standing within the warmth of the House of Lucie in Budapest, I felt a profound sense of "coming home."
+Holding the PX3 - Paris Photo Prize Gold Medal in my hands wasn't just about professional recognition.
+It was a testament to the long, winding, and often difficult journey I have traveled as a Hungarian photographer.

-My story, like yours, hasn't always been a straight line.
-At twenty-seven, my world came to a sudden, terrifying halt with a diagnosis of cervical cancer.
-In that moment, the future I had imagined felt like it was slipping through my fingers.
-But I decided then—with all the grit and hope I could muster—that if I were given more time, I would treat every single year as a gift.
+My story, much like yours, hasn't been a straight line.
+At twenty-seven, my world came to a sudden and terrifying halt when I was diagnosed with cervical cancer.
+In that moment, the future I had imagined seemed to slip through my fingers.
+But right then and there, I made a choice—with all the faith and hope I could muster—that if I were granted more time, I would treat every single year as a gift.

-I made a promise to myself: I would celebrate my 40th birthday surrounded by the people who mean the most to me—my family—in the heart of New York City.
+I made a promise to myself: I would celebrate my 40th birthday surrounded by those who mean the most to me—my family—in the heart of New York City.

 The Power of Resilience: “Zero Below, Everything Above”

-When we finally reached that milestone in Lower Manhattan, staying at the Millennium Hilton, I found myself staring at the Oculus.
-I saw more than just an architectural marvel; I saw a mirror of my own life.
+When we finally reached that milestone, staying at the Millennium Hilton in Lower Manhattan, I found myself staring at the Oculus.
+I saw more than an architectural marvel; I saw a mirror of my own life.

 The Oculus rose from the ruins of 9/11—a place of unimaginable loss—to become a soaring symbol of hope and defiant beauty.
-That is the heart of my award-winning work, “Zero Below, Everything Above.”
-It reflects the reality that while there may be "zero" or pain in our depths, there is an infinite capacity for light and freedom in our heights.
+This is the essence of my award-winning work, “Zero Below, Everything Above.”
+It reflects a profound truth: while there may be "zero" or pain in our depths, there is an infinite capacity for light and freedom in our heights.
+It is an architectural masterpiece, yet to me, it felt like a living, breathing soul.

 Bringing the Gold Home

-While this journey began in Paris, my heart told me that the most meaningful place to receive this honor was right here, on home soil.
-Because of a recent surgery, I couldn't make it to the gala in France, but I believe the universe had a different plan.
-Receiving this gold medal in Budapest at the House of Lucie allowed me to share this victory with the community that shaped me.
+Though this journey was recognized in Paris, my heart told me the most meaningful place to accept this honor was here, in my homeland.
+Due to a recent surgery, I couldn't make it to the gala in France, but I believe the universe had a different plan.
+Receiving this Gold Medal here in Budapest allowed me to share this victory with the community that shaped me.

 Join the Journey